 I have seen in one year a multiple of what I have seen in the previous ten years.
 In reality, Microsoft is leveraging many assets that were already in-house (the Tabular engine, Power Pivot, Power Query, Power View, and many other Azure’s based services), which development required several years.
 But the weak point has always been the “last mile” of data visualization and presentation.
 Other players were years-ahead in this area.
 And I think they are still ahead of Microsoft.
 You might have a scenario that already fits well with Power BI.
 Maybe your scenario will be “Power BI” friendly in a few months.
 But the trend is clear and the improvement is continuous.
 So, when I think to the considerations I will do in 12 months, I am very positive and I am also scared about the number of new features I have to learn.
 Since this is what I (probably we) asked for many years, I cannot complain!

 I always take a look at stock price of companies to check whether financial results and expected outcomes correspond to my point of view.
 Unfortunately, it’s not fair to compare Microsoft with other specialized companies that work only in the BI market.
-So we cannot draw any conclusion by observing that Microsoft (MSFT) is at its highest point since Tableau IPO (DATA), whereas Qlik (QLIK) didn’t add much value to stockholders in the last 3 years (source: http://www.nasdaq.com/symbol/msft/stock-comparison).
+So we cannot draw any conclusion by observing that Microsoft (MSFT) is at its highest point since Tableau IPO (DATA), whereas Qlik (QLIK) didn’t add much value to stockholders in the last 3 years (source: MSFT).

 What can we expect in 2016?
 I expect Power BI to continue its growing as data visualization platform, ecosystem, and adoption.
 However, the upcoming Microsoft SQL Server 2016 will be a huge release for the BI services.
 It will be the more important release since 2005, and this is mainly because of the new SQL Server Reporting Services (see Microsoft Business Intelligence reporting roadmap to read more).
 In reality, also SQL Server Analysis Services is a very important release, being the first major upgrade since SQL Server 2012 for Analysis Services Tabular (see latest announcements for SQL Server 2016 Analysis Services CTP 3.2).

 Without going in detail, there are many new features that will make Tabular a more “enterprise ready” platform.
-It’s not that the current version is not good, I helped many companies in succesful adoption of Tabular, but there are many improvements in productivity and performance that completely justify the upgrade even before considering new features available in the new version.
+It’s not that the current version is not good, I helped many companies in successful adoption of Tabular, but there are many improvements in productivity and performance that completely justify the upgrade even before considering new features available in the new version.
 There will be a lot to write about that, and I really look forward to start doing that in a few weeks.

 The magic key will be “Hybrid BI”.
 It’s already happening.
 I expect most if not all of the companies to move in an “hybrid” area for their BI solutions, where certain part are implemented on premises, and others in the cloud.
-And the reason to move on premises is not always preserving legacy investement, it could be requiring top performance of hardware for in-memory databases.
+And the reason to move on premises is not always preserving legacy investment, it could be requiring top performance of hardware for in-memory databases.
 For a certain size, you need to do an accurate hardware choice, where spending more is not necessarily better.
 In the very long term, I expect everything to move to the cloud, but the reality is that the two technologies will live together for a very long time, and Power BI is a good candidate to play a major role in this scenario.